atyre2/NRES803-2016/week4.md

 and add a repository named planets.
 After that you will be able to `git push origin master` from the planets directory and it will push the contents to your remote repository.
 Now you are ready to do the exercises below with a partner.

+In the following, one of you will be the "Owner" and one will be the "Collaborator".
+If you are the collaborator, when you clone the contents of the Owner's repository you should change the name of the directory to planets-OwnersUserName to keep it seperate from your own planets repository.

 * [Collaboration reading](http://swcarpentry.github.io/git-novice/08-collab.html)
 * [Resolving conflicts reading](http://swcarpentry.github.io/git-novice/09-conflict.html)